-- 1. Perform more often when operating in hot weather. - 2.
-Perform more often when operating in dusty conditions. - 3.
-Perform at least once a year. - 4.
-Tighten or replace the belt (the one closest of the two to the engine) in accordance with the Service Manual if it can be deflected more than 1/2 in (12 mm) by thumb.
-(The tension on the front belt is automatically adjusted.) - 5.
-Perform at least once every two years. - 6.
-Perform at least once every five years. - 7.
-Must be performed by trained and experienced personnel (authorized Onan service representatives). - 8.
-EPA requirement.
+- 1. Perform more often when operating in hot weather.

+- 2. Perform more often when operating in dusty conditions.

+- 3. Perform at least once a year.

+- 4. Perform at least once every two years.

+- 5. Perform at least once every five years.

+- 6. Must be performed by trained and experienced personnel (authorized Onan service representatives).

+- 7. EPA requirement.